Office 365 Video transition to Microsoft Stream overview

 Over time, we will be adding Stream instances in more regions and locations.

 Does Microsoft Stream meet the same compliance standards as Office 365 Video?

-Learn more from the Office 365 Compliance framework documentation and see which certifications and standards are in each tier:
+Learn more from the Office 365 Compliance framework documentation and see the specfic certifications and standards that are in each tier: